src-d/okrs/README.md

 - [ ] Curate content and send newsletter weekly
 - [ ] Reach 100 subscribers

-### Increase social engagement with #MLonCode #49
+### Increase social engagement with MLonCode
 - [ ] Increase hashtag usage on social media channels by X% (tbd)
 - [ ] Identify 20 blog posts / papers on the topic written by others, propose cross-posting to our blog/medium
-- [ ] Identify 10 speakers at conferences talking about #MLonCode, invite them for collaboration / tweet about their talks / partner with them
+- [ ] Identify 10 speakers at conferences talking about MLonCode, invite them for collaboration / tweet about their talks / partner with them
-- [ ] Post 10 times a week in our multiple social media accounts about #MLonCode
+- [ ] Post 10 times a week in our multiple social media accounts about MLonCode
 - [ ] Create a strategy to manage our online communities (slack, etc) and corresponding online marketing